 to "bring the Korean people to the light and liberty of God's children".
 One month later another

-American Methodist missionary, W. B. Scranton, came to Korea with his mother, Mrs.
+American Methodist missionary, W. B. Scranton, arrived in Korea with his mother, Mrs.

 - April 7, 1541 -- On his thirty-fifth birthday, Francis Xavier, co-founder of the Society of

-Jesus (Jesuits), sets sail from Lisbon, Portugal, for Goa, India.
+Jesus (Jesuits), set sail from Lisbon, Portugal, for Goa, India.
 The first Roman Catholic

 missionary there, he also traveled to Japan, Sri Lanka, and other Asian countries.
 It is hard to say